sghpjuikit/player/CONTRIBUTING.md

 # Contributing

 - Language
-  - Java jdk-9
+  - Java: jdk-9
-  - Kotlin (latest version)
+  - Kotlin: latest version
-- IDE: due to use of Kotlin, Intellij Idea is strongly recommended, although not required
+- IDE: due to use of Kotlin, Intellij IDEA is strongly recommended, although not required

 ## Preparations